henry2004y/KeyNotes/contents/stability.md

 ### Mirror Instability

 [Southwood & Kivelson](https://www-thphys.physics.ox.ac.uk/people/AlexanderSchekochihin/notes/LESHOUCHES15/SouthwoodKivelson93_Mirror.pdf) had a nice paper explaining the physics of mirror instability.
+See also @sec:mirror for a more thorough mathematical description of the instability.

 The mirror instability is prevalent in planetary and cometary magnetosheaths and other high $\beta$ environment.
 It is recognized as one of the two magnetohydrodynamic instabilities that occur in the presence of extreme velocity space (pitch angle) anisotropy in a uniform plasma, the other instability being the firehose.
 The mirror mode has gained increasing interest following its identification in spacecraft data from the magnetosheath and solar wind.
 Although the instability was originally derived from magnetohydrodynamic fluid theory, later work showed that there were significant differences between the fluid theory and a more rigorous kinetic approach, as we will see in @sec:mirror.